Safety tips when walking to school

 We’ve put together some helpful safety tips for walking to school:

-Keep away from the kerb and ensure you walk on the pavement at all times.
+Keep away from the kerb - ensure you walk on the pavement at all times.
 If the pavement or footpath isn’t continuous, walk in single file at the side of the road until the pavement or footpath continues.

 Road safety is so important for everyone to learn no matter what age because the more people educated about road safety, the more incidents can be prevented.

-Katie Shephard, spokesperson for Brake, says: “Walking to school is a great way for children to stay fit and learn about road safety.
+, says: “Walking to school is a great way for children to stay fit and learn about road safety.
 This Walk to School Week, Brake calls on all drivers to drive slowly outside of schools and in residential areas to ensure that our streets are safe for children and families as they walk to school.”

 What is the green cross code?